merrillmckee/regressionUtilsCpp/README.md

 This repository contains statistical regression utilities written in C++ in Visual Studio 2019.
 The utilities include standard least-squares linear, quadratic, cubic, and elliptical regression.
 In addition to standard least squares regression, they contain "consensus regression" that automatically detects outliers in a dataset, removes them from the inliers, and updates the least-squares regression model quickly.

 The image below is an example of linear regression and linear regression consensus.
-The red line is a linear regression on all blue data points.
+The red line is a standard least squares linear regression on all blue data points.
 The consensus algorithm identifies outliers (red) and then adjusts the regression model accordingly.

 ![image](https://user-images.githubusercontent.com/79757625/117740886-5fe32380-b1cf-11eb-8076-8a2fe13c46f1.png)